By Kath Sansom, founder Sling The Mesh campaign.

-For some the mesh shrinks and cuts into the bowel, bladder, or cuts into nerve endings, slices through vaginal walls.
-The results when it goes wrong are catastrophic.
+For some the mesh implant shrinks and cuts into the bowel, bladder, or cuts into nerve endings, slices through vaginal walls.
+The complications when it goes wrong are catastrophic.
 Some are in wheelchairs, walking using sticks or use mobility scooters.

 On Sling The Mesh there are women joining daily suffering severe depression, anxiety and chronic pain all desperately seeking solutions – all of us wishing we had tried a less invasive route first.

 Once the mesh is implanted it embeds into tissues after just six weeks.
 Trying to remove it is like trying to get chewing gum out of matted hair.

 Even if women are lucky enough to get a referral to one of a handful of specialist removal surgeons in the UK they will never go back to being the woman they once were.